 Before the Internet, ebooks, Amazon and self-publishing, book reviews were the province of experienced newspaper literary journalists as well as publishers.

-It goes without saying that this was a decades-long, and a very controlled process by book publishers because most of the major book publishers owned, and still do, one or more national newspapers.
-So it was a nice, tidy little in-house incestuous relationship.
+It goes without saying that this was a decades-long and a very controlled process by book publishers.
+Most of the major book publishers owned, and still do, one or more national newspapers.
+So it was a nice, tidy little in-house relationship.

 Then along came technology, Amazon, self-publishing, ebooks and print-on-demand paperbacks and the tightly controlled book review business lost its absolute power.
 Every reader in the world became a potential book reviewer.